aditya43/serverless-aws/README.md

         });
     ```
 - `batchWrite()` method allows us to perform multiple write operations (e.g. Put, Update, Delete) in one go.
+- Conditional writes in DynamoDB are `idempotent`. i.e. If we make same conditional write requests multiple times, only the first request will be considered.

 ----------------------------------------